 - Your loved one is not well-groomed, and there are signs of poor bodily hygiene.

-- Your loved one has unexplained sores, rashes, bruises, or ulcers on their body.
+- Your loved one has unexplained sores, rashes, bruises, or ulcers on their bodies.

 - You witness the nursing home staff being unduly curt or harsh with other elderly residents.